artghieri/Data-Structures-and-Algorithms-in-C/README.md

 In this section, we will explore the addition of a new node to an existing linked list, focusing on a specific insertion case.
 While I will specifically demonstrate one instance of insertion, for a comprehensive understanding of various insertion scenarios, I encourage you to refer to additional sources provided in the guide.

+While we will focus on demonstrating one specific case, there are four methods for adding a new node to an existing linked list, wich are:

 - **CASE 1:** The new node is inserted at the beginning.
 - **CASE 2:** The new node is inserted at the end.
 - **CASE 3:** The new node is inserted after a given node.